HenriquesLab/PhotoFiTT/README.md

 ### Deep learning based analysis
 Follow these steps to detect cells and pre-mitotic rounding events in the data.
 1. Cell Detection and Quantification (deep learning-based image analysis: This processing is only applied to the first time point of each video.
-   - Virtual Staining: Use ZeroCostDL4Mic/DL4MicEverywhere Pix2Pix notebook to train a virtual staining model that infers cell nuclei.
+   - Virtual Staining: Use [ZeroCostDL4Mic](https://github.com/HenriquesLab/ZeroCostDL4Mic)/[DL4MicEverywhere](https://github.com/HenriquesLab/DL4MicEverywhere) Pix2Pix notebook to train a virtual staining model that infers cell nuclei.
 Analyse the first frame of each video.
    - Nuclei Segmentation: Use ZeroCostDL4Mic/DL4MicEverywhere 2D StarDist notebook to apply the pretrained StarDist-versatile model to segment individual nuclei in the virtually stained images.
    - Initial Cell Quantification: Count the number of detected nuclei (Use notebook `XXXXX.ipnynb` to generate a CSV file with the counts).
 The number of detected nuclei serves as the baseline cell count for each field of view, enabling tracking of population dynamics over time.
 2. Pre-mitotic Cell Identification (deep learning-based image analysis):
    - For CHO cells imaged with brightfield, you can use our trained StarDist model.
 Otherwise, manually annotate a representative image set and train a new StarDist model using the corresponding ZeroCostDL4Mic/DL4MicEverywhere notebooks.

 ### Image data Analysis
-1. Cell Size Analysis and Classification `XXXXX.ipnynb`
+1. Cell Size Analysis and Classification `Analyse_premitotic_rounding.ipnynb`
-2. Quantification of Cellular Activity `XXXXX.ipnynb`
+2. Quantification of Cellular Activity `Analyse_cellactivity.ipnynb`
+3. Quantification of manually tracked mitotic events in unsynchronised cell populations `Analyse_unsynchronised_cells.ipnynb`